igorrazumny/igorrazumny/README.md

 ## 👤 About Me

 I specialize in designing and delivering ML and GenAI solutions for regulated industries like healthcare and finance.
-With 16+ years in program management and hands-on AI development, I help organizations bridge strategy and execution — securely.
+With over 16 years of program management experience and hands-on AI development, I help organizations bridge strategy and execution — securely.

-My core strength lies in integrating AI/ML into enterprise settings—aligning emerging technologies with business objectives and compliance requirements.
-I’m certified in Python and Java, and currently working toward cloud ML and security certifications across GCP, AWS, and Azure.
+My journey in AI began in 2005 with a bachelor thesis on a C++-based virtual soccer team for the RoboCup simulation league.
+Today, I focus on integrating AI/ML into enterprise environments — aligning emerging technologies with business goals and compliance frameworks.
+I’m certified in Python and Java, and currently pursuing cloud ML and security certifications across GCP, AWS, and Azure.

-My journey in AI began in 2005 with a bachelor thesis focused on building a C++-based virtual soccer team for the RoboCup simulation league.
-This early work on multi-agent systems and real-time decision-making laid the foundation for my data-centric approach to applied machine learning today.

 ---